How to Declutter Your Kitchen

 Questions to help you declutter

 As you go through your items, ask yourself these questions to gain clarity around what items you can comfortably let go of versus what things you should keep.
+You can also cross-reference this handy minimalist kitchen essentials checklist I created to see what you might need or not need!

 • When was the last time I used this?